denshanif/rename-go/README.md

 # rename-go

-# Rename Go is a tool to rename files in a windows directory to the new names in a csv file
+## Rename Go is a tool to rename files in a windows directory to the new names in a csv file

-# CSV File Preparation
+## CSV File Preparation

-csv file format: <new-name.csv>
+- csv file format: <new-name.csv>
-name in csv may contain spaces csv file must contain only one name per line name in csv must be sorted before running program
+- name in csv may contain spaces
+- csv file must contain only one name per line
+- name in csv must be sorted before running program

-# Directory Preparation
+## Directory Preparation

-directory format: <directory>\pdfs
+- directory format: <directory>\pdfs
-directory must contain only .pdf files file must be sorted before running program
+- directory must contain only .pdf files
+- file must be sorted before running program

-# Example
+## Example

-example csv file:
+### Example csv file:
 new name 1
 new name 2
 new name 3

-example directory:
+### Example directory:
 c:\temp\pdfs

-example directory contents:
+### Example directory contents:
 old name 1.pdf
 old name 2.pdf
 old name 3.pdf

-example directory contents after running program: new name 1.pdf new name 2.pdf new name 3.pdf
+### Example directory contents after running program:
+new name 1.pdf
+new name 2.pdf
+new name 3.pdf